jialiang820/pdsnd_github/README.md

 Post your Work on Github

 ### Description
 post my project bikeshare.py on Github.
-This python program takes chicago.csv, new_york_city.csv and washington.csv as the input, and the output of the program is the corresponding statistics for each city's bikeshare system.
+This python program takes **chicago.csv**, **new_york_city.csv** and **washington.csv** as the input, and the output of the program is the corresponding statistics for each city's bikeshare system.

 ### Files used
 bikeshare.py